gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 Using an `Init()` function also **opens up the possibility of the caller being able to re-initialize the class without having to delete this object and construct a new one**.
 This may or may not be beneficial for a particular application!

+One downside to this approach is that the caller has to remember to call `Init()` before they can use any of the classes other functions.
+Also, adding the `m_isInitialized` check is more code that you have to add to every member function.

 ### Pass In Status Pointer To Constructor

 Another way to solve the problem is to pass into the constructor a pointer to a status variable so the constructor can assign to it, similar to how you would pass in extra "outputs" to a normal function if the function had more than one output.